Clean Water for Cottage Grove

 • In 2019, a Pilot Study to evaluate new and more cost-effective treatment options was initiated and will be wrapped up in fall 2021.

 • In 2020, the City constructed a third temporary water treatment plant utilizing additional funding from the state.

-• In 2020, water mains were extended to the River Acres and Granada neighborhoods and approximately 160 homes were connected to the City’s system that were previously served by individual wells, funded by advanced funding from the settlement agreement.
+• In 2020, water mains were extended to the River Acres and Granada neighborhoods, and approximately 160 homes were connected to the City’s system that was previously served by individual wells, funded by advanced funding from the settlement agreement.

 More detailed information on the City’s water treatment plan can be found through Cottage Grove's dedicated Community page on the 3M Settlement Agreement website.